es-meta/esmeta/README.md

 - `js-eval` evaluates a JavaScript file.
 - `filter-test262` extracts and filters out metadata of [Test262](https://github.com/tc39/test262) tests.
+- `web` starts a web server for interactive execution.

 and global options:
 - `-silent` does not show final results.